 This varies from case to case.
 It depends on your income and permitted expenses and allowances under the “means test.”
 Sometimes, if things in the future are much different than your economic situation was in the past, we look at your current budget to figure out your payment.
+This is permitted by a United States Supreme Court case called Hamilton v.
+Lanning.
 Frequently, this is a negotiation with the Chapter 13 trustee.
 In all cases, your monthly payment must be approved by the Bankruptcy Court.

 How does the means test work?